TVAO/Troll-DSL/README.md

 Troll DSL for specifying die-rolls implemented in PLD LISP.

-Please refer to `docs` for a description of the Troll language, the PLD LISP host language (variant of Lisp), and a solution of the Troll DSL with examples.
+Please refer to `docs` for a description of the Troll language, the PLD LISP host language, and my solution with examples.

 These documents also explain how to run PLD LISP, and the embedded Troll DSL.